nasa/Transform-to-Open-Science-Book/Open_Science_Cookbook/Your_Organizations_Open_Science_Journey.md

     * Do you require that the list of materials, study methods, and computational environment be included in the final results which are shared publicly?
 * For data or research produced *by* your organization:
     * In what languages is the research available?
 Are bilingual researchers encouraged to apply for funding or publish in multiple languages?
-    * What services are avaialble for translation of research producted by your organization?
+    * What services are available for translation of research produced by your organization?
 * Does your organization develop software?
-    * Can this code be made publicly available via GitHub, BitBucket or other mechanisms?
+    * Can this code be made publicly available via GitHub, BitBucket, Zenodo, or other mechanisms?
     * Consider how much of the work of your group ought to be kept “closed” and how much can be made available to advance the work of others, particularly young professionals and early career researchers.

 ### Discussing Metrics and Incentives